heckj/Voxels/Sources/Voxels/Documentation.docc/Documentation.md

 ## Overview

-The general term of art for all this is "[isosurface](https://en.wikipedia.org/wiki/Isosurface) extraction", originating from medical image technologies.
+The library supports storing and manipulating [voxels](https://en.wikipedia.org/wiki/Voxel), with convenience functions to convert the data stored within a collection of voxels into surfaces by generating 3D meshes.
-This library hosts data structures for storing and filtering collections of voxels, and includes multiple different means of rendering the results of a collection of voxels to a 3D mesh.
+The general term of art for this process is [isosurface](https://en.wikipedia.org/wiki/Isosurface) extraction, originating from medical image technologies.
 The library includes implementations of several renderers:

 - simple block mesh, rendering voxels as a cube when they're determined to be opaque.